 When your session is over, open the blanket and climb outside.
 Undo the velcro patches or zipper just like you would a sleeping bag.
 You should be feeling relaxed and rejuvenated after your infrared heat session.

-9: Unplug the Device
+9: Unplug Your Device

 When the session is over you should power the device OFF using the control panel.
 Then, unplug the power lead from the electrical socket for safety.
 This is standard electrical safety practice that should be followed every time you complete a session in the sauna blanket.